Psalm 105 – The LORD’s Blessings on His Covenant People

-Whoever arranged and ordered the Psalms set 105 and 106 together purposefully.
+Whoever arranged and ordered the psalms placed Psalm 105 and Psalm 106 together purposefully.
 “This and the following psalm are companions.
 They reveal the two sides of the relation between God and His people during a long period.
 This one sings the song of His faithfulness and power; while the next tells the sad story of repeated failure and rebellion on the part of His people.”
 (G. Campbell Morgan)

-The first 15 verses of Psalm 105 are also found in 1 Chronicles 22:8-22 and presented there as a composition of David, written and sung for the bringing of the ark of the covenant into Jerusalem.
-It is reasonable to therefore conclude that though this psalm is specifically attributed to King David, he is the author of it.
+The first 15 verses of Psalm 105 are also found in 1 Chronicles 16:8-22 and presented there as a composition of David, written and sung for the bringing of the ark of the covenant into Jerusalem.
+We can therefore conclude that though this psalm is not here specifically attributed to King David, he is the author of it.

 A. A call to the people of God.